ekamperi/ekamperi.github.io/_posts/2021-04-13-gini-index-vs-entropy-decision-trees.md

 {% endraw %}
 {% endhighlight %}

 As you may see from the output above, this is a very imbalanced dataset.
-The vast majority (980) of the observations belong to the "0" class.
-First, we will fit a decision tree by using Gini as the split criterion.
+The vast majority (980) of the (1000) observations belong to the "0" class, and only 20 belong to the "1" class.
+We will now fit a decision tree by using Gini as the split criterion.

 {% highlight R %}
 {% raw %}